 The money used to pay benefits is accumulated from the contributions made by the Board and each participant and from income generated by investments, including investment valuation appreciation, interest, and dividends.
 Earnings on investments are reported net of investment management expenses.
-The Board's matching contributions for 2018 and 2017 were \$2.1 and \$2.0 million, respectively.
-In 2016 the Board approved a new paid leave program in which, on a one-time basis only, any paid leave over an employees' target balance would be bought out by the employer and placed in the employees' retirement account.
-The increase in employer contributions from 2016 to 2017 of \$4.8 million was due to a one-time non-elective employer contribution for the purpose of buying out the employees' paid leave.
-Net investment loss was \$4.5 million in 2018 as compared to net investment income of \$14.3 million in 2017.
-The decrease of net investment income from 2017 to 2018 was primarily due to market depreciation in fair value of investments.
+The Board's matching contributions for 2019 were \$2.1 million and the net investment income was \$20.0 million.
+The increase of net investment income from 2018 to 2019 was primarily due to market appreciation in fair value of investments.